 Older age and family history are the most significant risk factors for neurodegenerative diseases.

-Your primary care physician or a neurological specialist can diagnose a brain disorder.
+A primary care physician or a neurological specialist can diagnose a brain disorder.

 Your doctor might also need to study fluid from your brain and spinal cord.
 This helps them find bleeding in the brain, infection, and other abnormalities.